Need an examination to reopen your case?

 - You have a ratable impairment such as loss of range of motion, loss of a body part (however small) or body function, loss of strength, or loss of sensation.
 If pain is your only residual problem, you probably do not have a ratable impairment (see below).

 By Nevada law, when your treating physician states that you are done with treatment and/or are released from care, and you have a ratable impairment, the insurance company has 14 days to schedule an impairment rating for you.
+However, the actual date of the rating may be as far as six weeks out.
 A letter will be sent to you from the insurance company informing you of the date and time of your examination.

 If you are done with treatment and are released from your doctor, and he opines that you do not have a ratable impairment, but you think you do, call your claims adjuster and see if he or she will simply schedule one for you.
 Often times, the treating physician will not be a rating physician and may not know what constitutes a ratable impairment.
 If your claims adjuster will not schedule a rating for you, contact me and I may be able to help.